 Planning for the second Design Futures Public Interest Design (PID) Student Leadership Forum has begun!
 Following the inaugural Design Futures Forum held at the University of Texas at Austin in 2013, we are excited to announce that co-founding member, the Tulane School of Architecture, will host the next forum in New Orleans on June 3-7 of 2014.

-The inaugural Design Futures Public Interest Design (PID) Student Leadership Forum was held at the University of Texas at Austin from May 28 to June 1, 2013.
-A select group of multi-disciplinary students and recognized leaders in the PID field convened to explore the emergence of PID in history, its philosophical roots, and contemporary challenges around practicing PID.
-Student leaders also gained specific training in some of the core skill sets required for effective PID practice.
-Highlights include:
+As established in the inaugural forum, the second Design Futures PID Leadership Forum will bring together a select group of multi-disciplinary students and recognized leaders in the PID field to explore the emergence of PID in history, its philosophical roots, and contemporary challenges around practicing PID.
+Participants will benefit by gaining specific training in some of the core skill sets required for effective PID practice.
+Some highlights from 2013 included:

 Today's students are tomorrow's leaders and we look forward to helping provide a solid foundation around which to build a successful career path within this emergent field of design practice.